axibase/atsd/README.md

 ## Schema

-The table schema in ATSD, displayed on the **Settings > Storage > Database Tables** page, is self-managed by the database and as such doesn't require changes when inserting data of different object types.
+The table schema in ATSD, displayed on the **Settings > Storage > Database Tables** page, is self-managed by the database and as such doesn't require changes when inserting data from objects of different types.

 ### Glossary